nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
-5. You can try some of these commands:
+5. You can try some of these example commands:
    * **`list`** : lists all uncompleted tasks and upcoming events
    * **`new`**` "Do Research" by 21 Sep 5pm` :
      adds a new task named "Do Research" with the deadline on 21 September, 5pm